 The Jefferson Memorial sees just a third of the visitors of the more popular Lincoln Memorial, but that is surely due to location as much as anything else.
 It is worth seeking out.
 The third president of the United States, the author of the Declaration of Independence and arguably one of the smartest Americans who ever lived, Jefferson deserved – and got – a monument befitting of his intellect.

 The Washington Monument can be seen from almost anywhere.
 In the picture above, it peeks above the trees in the background while Rev. Martin Luther King, Jr. stands steadfast as he looks out over the Potomac.
-The MLK Memorial is a recent addition to the National Mall, and it stirs one’s soul.
+The MLK Memorial, dedicated in 2011, is a recent addition to the National Mall.
+It stirs one’s soul.

 Another recent addition, and one that fits in seamlessly with everything else on the Mall, is the World War II Memorial.
 Two semi-circular pylons mark the 48 states and U.S. territories that served in the war, and a tasteful fountain in the middle of the large space pays tribute to those soldiers who lost their lives in the Great War.
 The Washington Monument, flanked by American flags, marks the view of one side while the other side faces the Lincoln Memorial and Reflecting Pool.